 - Sacred geometry.
 The ruling icon of my core societies is a set of variations on the circle quartered by the cross, sometimes referred to in American Indian traditions as a Sacred Hoop or Medicine Wheel.
 So strong is its influence in the dominant religion and culture of the region that there hasn't been much attention paid to five-pointed stars/pentagrams, Metatron cubes or other such things.
 But one of the other major world religions does use five-pointed stars as symbols.

 My debt to Tolkien seems so obvious to me that I don't feel the need to discuss it at length, beyond pointing out that my enterprise is not to write a mythically-based story, nor is there magic in my world.
 But yes, I have created several languages for it, in varying stages of detail.

-Some of the authors whose work has most strongly influenced me - whether or not that shows in my writing (this list includes affiliate links):
+Some of the authors whose work has most strongly influenced me - whether or not that shows in my writing: